portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

   - Attributes describe the current state of the entity they belong to.
   - The naming convention for attibutes MUST be `lower camel case` (initial lowercase letter), also known as dromedary case.

+### Language
+- `English` SHOULD be the language to identify entities and attributes.

 ### Collections
 - Collections MUST be identified with plural nouns.
 E.g. `portGates` is a collection with several entities named `portGate`.